Lesson IIIA - Faithfulness Illustrated - Page 3 (series: Lessons on 2 Cor.)

 5 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.

 “And not only as we had hoped”; rather, not as was expected by the apostle.
 This means, of course, that they had done what was far beyond his hopes.
 They were so poor that it was impossible to expect much from them, but they surpassed Paul’s expectations in every way; nor did they expect that they would have desired the apostle to distribute it for them.

 The Church of Philippi, perhaps under the influence of Lydia, was well-known for its generosity and was the only Church from which Paul would accept any personal help (Philippians 4:15-18).

-But they first gave themselves to the Lord, and then
+But they first gave themselves to the Lord, and then to us

 The point of this clause lies in the fact that they gave, not only their money, but themselves, their time, thought, energy, primarily to Christ as their Lord, and then to the Apostle as His minister.
 And this they had done because they allowed the will of God to work upon their will.